vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 ---

 ## What is the biggest Kubernetes cluster it has been tested for?
 It has been tested on 500 node Kubernetes cluster so far.
-Please refer to this [section](/vsphere-storage-for-kubernetes/documentation/largescaledeployment.html) for details about recommended configuration.
+Please refer to this [section](/vsphere-storage-for-kubernetes/documentation/largescaledeplox ment.html) for details about recommended configuration.

+## Can vSphere Cloud Provider support Kubernetes Cluster spanning across multiple vCenters, ESXi Clusters and Datacenters?
+With Kubernetes version 1.9.x vSphere cloud provider supports Kubernetes cluster spanning across multiple ESXi clusters, vSphere Datacenters and vCenters.
+All Kubernetes node VMs must have access to shared storage.

+## Can Kubernetes Cluster span across multiple vCenters?
+With Kubernetes version 1.9.x vSphere cloud provider supports Kubernetes cluster spanning across multiple ESXi clusters, vSphere Datacenters and vCenters.
+All Kubernetes node VMs must have access to shared storage.

 ## Which Roles and Privileges are required for the vCenter User, used by vSphere Cloud Provider?